casper-astro/tutorials_devel/workshop_setup.md

 You can now follow the tutorial instructions to program this file to an FPGA board.
 Details of the available FPGA platforms is below.

 ### Available FPGA hardware
 There is one SNAP, one SKARAB, and 10 Red Pitayas in the tutorial room (excludes custom brought hardware).
-You can access them from dbelab02 (or your laptops, if you have the casperfpga libraries installed) using the hostnames
+You can access them from dbelab02 using the hostnames below.
+You can use your laptops as the control server but you will need to connect to the same subnet as the hardware, this means you wont have internet access though.

 * snap1
 * skarab02030B-01 (40GbE port)